The Plot in You: Dispose (2017–2019)

-Swan Song (2019–present)
+Swan Song (2019–2022)

 On November 5, 2019, Landon announced on Instagram that he is working on new material for the band and his side project Ai640.
 It wouldn't be until the beginning of April 2020 that Tewers would go on to update the album's progress going on to state that: "...we're a little over half way done tracking the new plot record and I'm really excited to get another record out.
 The new shit is truly unlike anything we've ever done..".
 Tewers would also go onto release his melancholy solo track "Say It Ain't So" to tide fans over for the coming album.
 In May 2021, Tewers officially announced the album is completed.

 On July 29, the band officially released the new lead single "Face Me" from their fifth studio album, Swan Song, which was released on September 17, 2021, along with its music video.
 At the same time, the band revealed the album cover and the track list.
 To promote the album, the band also announced that they will support Silverstein's rescheduled 20th anniversary tour along with Can't Swim in November 2021.
 On August 19, the band unveiled the second single "Enemy".
 On September 9, one week before the album release, the band released the third single "Paradigm" and its corresponding music video.

+Vol. 1, Vol. 2, Vol. 3 and Vol. 4 (2022–present)

-On October 25, 2022, the band unveiled a brand new single "Divide".
+On October 25, 2022, The Plot in You unveiled the first single "Divide".
 On December 1, the music video for the single was published.
-On February 8, 2023, the band released the single "Left Behind" along with an accompanying music video.
+On February 8, 2023, the band released the second single "Left Behind" along with an accompanying music video.
+On August 11, the band unveiled the third single "Forgotten" and along with a music video.

+On January 19, 2024, The Plot in You have launched a new single titled "Closure".
+It follows the band's issued digital EP Vol. 1, which met a release on January 12.
+The EP compiled three previously released singles from the group.
+In addition, the band also announced its follow-up, Vol. 2, released on May 3, 2024.
+On March 8, the band premiered the single "Don't Look Away" and its corresponding music video.
+On November 8, the band released a third installment, Vol. 3, including the singles "Been Here Before" and "Pretend".

+On September 12, 2025, The Plot In You released a 10th single titled "Silence", herewith announcing the release of a fourth volume in this series.